JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_output.rst

 * :code:`LOUT_MAINDOMAIN_WRITE(m)` : write also the main domain in the case when NOUT_BOXES>0 (no effect if NOUT_BOXES=0).
 Default: .FALSE.

-* :code:`NOUT_BOX_VAR_REDUCE_FLOAT_PRECISION(m,b,192)` : force writing of floating points numbers in single precision for the selected variables in the box (only for files in netCDF format, not for LFI format and only for float numbers).
+* :code:`NOUT_BOX_VAR_REDUCE_FLOAT_PRECISION(m,b,192)` : force writing of floating points numbers in single precision for the selected variables in the box.
 If set to 0, no reduction of precision will be done.
 If set to 1 (or > 0), reduction of precision will be done.
 By default, the value for the file (LOUT_REDUCE_FLOAT_PRECISION) is taken into account.

-* :code:`OUT_BOX_VAR_COMPRESS_LEVEL(m,b,192)` : set the compression level per variable in the box (only for files in netCDF format, not for LFI format).
+* :code:`OUT_BOX_VAR_COMPRESS_LEVEL(m,b,192)` : set the compression level per variable in the box.
 The value must be in the 0 to 9 interval (0 for no compression, 9 for maximum compression).
 By default, the value for the file (LOUT_COMPRESS and LOUT_COMPRESS_LEVEL) is taken into account.

 * :code:`COUT_BOX_VAR_COMPRESS_LOSSY_ALGO(m,b,192)` : algorithm used to reduce the number of significants digits or bits per variable in the box.
 Set to 'NONE' to disable lossy compression.
 By default, the value for the file (LOUT_COMPRESS_LOSSY and LOUT_COMPRESS_LOSSY_ALGO) is taken into account.